ANSWERS TO COMMON ELLIS CHARTER QUESTIONS

 • Ellis Boat Company will be on-call offering assistance as needed.

-• While you are in the area, we have access to moorings ($25 a night) and dock space at the local Marina ($125 a night, with shore power and water).
+• While you are in the area, we have access to moorings ($40 a night) and dock space at the local Marina ($175 a night with shore power and water).
+The first a last nights are free of charge (for week-long bookings only).

 • We have a list of local captains available if you are not inclined to run the boat yourself.